Welcome

 The notice must be:

-1. Timely: Given before or at the time of contracting (Olley v Marlborough Court Ltd [1949] 1 KB 532 – notice in hotel room given after contract made at reception).
+1. Timely: Given before or at the time of contracting.
+If the notice arrives after the contract is formed, the term will not be incorporated.
+Olley v Marlborough Court Ltd [1949] 1 KB 532 is the classic illustration: a notice in the bedroom could not be incorporated into the hotel contract made at reception.

-2. In a contractual document: The document containing the terms must be one that would reasonably be expected to contain contractual terms (Chapelton v Barry UDC [1940] 1 KB 532 – deckchair ticket seen as mere receipt).
+2. In a contractual document: The document containing the terms must be one that would reasonably be expected to contain contractual terms.
+Tickets or delivery notes often function as receipts, not contractual instruments.
+In Chapelton v Barry UDC [1940] 1 KB 532, a deckchair ticket was treated as a mere receipt and its conditions were not incorporated.

-3. Reasonable: Sufficient steps must have been taken to bring the terms to the notice of the other party (Parker v South Eastern Railway Co (1877) 2 CPD 416).
-What is reasonable depends on the circumstances.
+3. Reasonable: Sufficient steps must have been taken to bring the terms to the notice of the other party.
+What is reasonable depends on the circumstances, including the nature of the venue, the method of communication, and the prominence and legibility of the wording.
+Parker v South Eastern Railway Co (1877) 2 CPD 416 confirms that reasonable notice suffices even if the other party did not in fact read the terms.

 Key Term: Incorporation by Notice